Spring is here and with it comes spectacular displays of wildflowers all around Mendocino County

 Coastal Mendocino County

 Growing abundantly on the cliffs and headlands north of Fort Bragg and near Manchester State Park, seaside daisies produces waves of lavender blooms offset against the coastal grasses.
 Hike along the Haul Road north of Fort Bragg to see coastal buckwheat and stunning displays of Mendocino Paintbrush, considered an endangered plant.
 Yellow and blue lupines dot the coastal meadows as do the bright dots of poppies, which due to the coastal environment, display a variety of shapes and colors.
+Hike the canyons of Russian Gulch and Van Damme State Parks to seek out the flora and fauna that punctuate the parks’ wilder places.
+And, while technically not wildflowers, the rhododendrons at the Mendocino Coast Botanical Gardens burst into bloom with showy displays of shades of reds, purples, pinks, whites, and more!
+Later in the year, visit the Dahlia Garden with blooms as big as dinner plates.

 Woods and Forests

 The winding back roads of Mendocino County offer many opportunities for wildflower spotting.
-Madrones and manzanitas are distributed throughout Mendocino County and are easy locate, with the distinctive bark and blooms.
+Madrones and manzanitas are distributed throughout Mendocino County and are easy to locate, with their distinctive bark and blooms.
 Montgomery Woods, on Orr Springs Road, is home to Trillium, Iris, and Wake Robins, all of which relish the damp and shady conditions.
 Calypso and Leopard Orchids are signs of spring and can be found along Orr Springs Road and in the Fern Canyon at Russian Gulch.